Atlantic City about halfway to easing debt burden

 The debt payment will hit a high of $41.1 million next year.

-“It’s a cliff in 2027, with upwards of $15 million in savings,” Mayor Marty Small Sr. said Saturday.
-“It will be a tremendous boost to taxpayers.
-We’re not going to go into the proverbial hole, on a spending spree again.”
+"It's a cliff in 2027, with upwards of $15 million in savings," said Mayor Marty Small on Saturday.
+"It will be a tremendous boost to taxpayers.
+We're not going to go into the proverbial hole, on a spending spree again."

 "This is why it’s very important to stay the course and continue following the debt repayment plan as it is laid out," Oliver said Friday.